2018 West Coast Conference baseball tournament

-The 2018 West Coast Conference baseball tournament will be held from May 24 through 26, 2018 at Banner Island Ballpark in Stockton, California.
-The four team, double-elimination tournament winner will earn the league's automatic bid to the 2018 NCAA Division I baseball tournament.
+The 2018 West Coast Conference baseball tournament was held from May 24 through 26, 2018 at Banner Island Ballpark in Stockton, California.
+The four team, double-elimination tournament winner earned the league's automatic bid to the 2018 NCAA Division I baseball tournament.

 Seeding

 The top four finishers from the regular season will be seeded one through four based on conference winning percentage.
 The teams will then play a double elimination tournament.